zengjixiang/jina/docs/cloud-nativeness/monitoring.md

 One challenge of monitoring a {class}`~jina.Flow` is communicating its different metrics endpoints to Prometheus.
 Fortunately, the [Prometheus operator for Kubernetes](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/getting-started.md) makes this fairly easy because it can automatically discover new metrics endpoints to scrape.

-We recommend deploying your Jina Flow on Kubernetes to leverage the full potential of the monitoring feature because:
+We recommend deploying your Jina-serve Flow on Kubernetes to leverage the full potential of the monitoring feature because:
 * The Prometheus operator can automatically discover new endpoints to scrape.
 * You can extend monitoring with the rich built-in Kubernetes metrics.